-As designers and developers, our jobs get a whole lot easier when we receive clear and organized feedback.
-One-word answers and vague answers are kryptonite to the design and development process.
+As designers and developers, our jobs get a lot easier when we receive clear and organized feedback.
+One-word answers and vague critiques are kryptonite to the design and development process.

 Why is a feedback process important?